matthewtodd/zmk-config/README.md

 - Removed [additional features][miryoku-additional-features] (boot, base, tap, extra, opposite, current).
 - Removed keys I didn't use (insert, RGB, power & output toggles, scroll lock).
-- Added a [Sturdy][sturdy] layer.
-When I tried it before, I remember a vague feeling of bouncing around the keyboard (maybe this is comes from heavier ring finger usage?), and I want more time to quantify it.
-- Added a [Canary][canary] layer.
-This may be where I end up, if it has similar metrics to Sturdy and shares many keys with Colemak.
-I note that the [Vylet][vylet] author took this path.
+- Defaulted to [Sturdy][sturdy] for the base layer.
+This may be foolish (I was pretty comfortable with Colemak-DH), but I'm curious to give it a proper try.

 ## Things I might try someday